HL7/CardX-HTN-MNG/input/pagecontent/index.md

 ### Must Support

-Each data element flagged as "must support" in this Implementation Guide must abide by the following rules
+Each data element flagged as "must support" in this Implementation Guide must abide by the following rules:

 - The sending system must populate all elements with a MustSupport flag if the information exists.
-- A sending system must be able to demonstrate transmission of all MustSupport elements.
+- The sending system must be able to demonstrate transmission of all MustSupport elements.
 - The receiving system must be able to store and retrieve the element.
 - The recieving system must display the element to the user.
 - The recieving system must allow the user to capture the element.